gooch/sustainable_energy_without_the_hot_air/book.md

-more of it in theatmosphere, and it does what greenhouse gases do: it absorbs infraredradiation (heat) heading out from the earth and reemits it in a random di-rection; the effect of this random redirection of the atmospheric heat trafficis to impede the ﬂow of heat from the planet, just like a quilt.
+more of it in theatmosphere, and it does what greenhouse gases do: it absorbs infraredradiation (heat) heading out from the earth and reemits it in a random di-rection; the effect of this random redirection of the atmospheric heat trafficis to impede the flow of heat from the planet, just like a quilt.
 So carbondioxide has a warming effect.
 This fact is based not on complex historicalrecords of global temperatures but on the simple physical properties ofCO~2~ molecules.
 Greenhouse gases are a